-Welcome to the first HIGHER ED.ITION for 2017.
+Welcome to our second HIGHER ED.ITION for 2017.

 Chair and Chief Executive